fpirsch/twin-bcrypt/README.md

 ## About asm.js
 [asm.js](https://en.wikipedia.org/wiki/Asm.js) is an extraordinarily optimizable, low-level subset of JavaScript designed by Mozilla.
-As a subset of JavaScript it runs in any browser, but until now only Firefox shows really astounding performance.
+As a subset of JavaScript it runs in any browser, but until now only Firefox shows really outstanding performance.
 The V8 engine (used in Chrome and Node.js) runs asm.js sometimes even slower than regular js.
 Twin-Bcrypt embeds two functionally identical bcrypt encoders : one is written in asm.js, the other one uses regular JavaScript.
 The asm.js encoder is currently used only in the Firefox browser.
 This may evolve over time with JavaScript engines to always bring the best performance.